 The Oracle Module is in charge with ingesting and pushing price feed updates into the system.
-It has three core components: a medianizer that accepts data points from whitelisted addresses or calls multiple oracle networks, an
+It has three core components: a medianizer that pulls a price feed for an asset, an

 FSM (Feed Security Module) that introduces a delay to prices coming from the medianizer and an

 OracleRelayer that divides the price data by the

 redemptionPrice and then divides the result again by the collateralization ratio (of the asset whose price is submitted) before pushing the final output in the

 SAFEEngine.
 The module may also be used to provide price feed data for the system's feedback mechanism or other contracts meant to autonomously set system parameters.

 DSValue is a simplified version of a medianizer.
 It is used for testing the oracle infrastructure.
 The contract creator can specify which addresses are allowed to update the price feed inside the contract.